 Dentists can prescribe targeted treatment like:

 Winter is the perfect storm — immunity drops, dry air increases, hydration reduces, and our diet becomes more acidic.
 This combination triggers mouth ulcers, sore throat and oral discomfort.
+The good news: simple winter-specific changes like drinking more water, limiting tea/coffee, using a soft brush, and supporting vitamins can significantly reduce ulcer frequency and throat irritation.

 And if symptoms don’t improve in 5–7 days, consult a dentist.
 Early treatment means less pain, faster healing and healthier oral tissue throughout winter.